danielTobon43/canopyMissing/README.md

 # canopyMissing
-C++ algorithm to estimate canopy missing of a stem tree using PCL
+C++ algorithm to estimate canopy missing of a stem tree using PCL 1.9.1 and OpenCV 4.1.0

 ## Input file structure support